dbrandman/Supersocket/README.md

 There's a lot more functionality; this tool is very extensively documented.

+## Building Python library

+Supersocket has a [SWIG-generated](http://www.swig.org/) Python module.
+To build this module, check out the README in the 'SWIG/' directory of this repo.

 Special thanks to [Ben Shanahan](https://github.com/benshanahan1 "Ben Shanahan's github") for creating the Display tool used for debugging!
 For the most up-to-date version of the Display tool, check out the [Display repository](https://github.com/benshanahan1/display "Display Library").